-By Daniel Manning.
-Last Updated On 15th March 2022.
+By Lewis Winehouse.
+Last Updated 17th July 2023.
 Any cyclist who’s ever fallen from a bike will tell you how painful it can be.
 The injuries sustained in a bike accident can be terrible due to the lack of protection provided by the bicycle.
 Those injuries can be made worse if you’re a cyclist hit by a car and thrown from your bike.
 In these circumstances, we believe it’s only right that, if the driver can be shown to be responsible for the accident, you should consider claiming compensation for your injuries.

 In this guide, we’re going to look at what injuries can be caused if you’re knocked off your bike.
 We’ll also look at a case study where a cyclist hit by a car was awarded the biggest ever compensation payout for his injuries.
 Finally, we’ll provide a personal injury claims calculator so you can see how much compensation might be awarded for your injuries.

 Legal Helpline can help you if you’ve suffered injuries in a cycling accident.
 Our advisors can provide free advice and a no obligation assessment of your claim.
 If the case has a chance of being won, you could be introduced to one of our panel of No Win No Fee solicitors.
 To discuss your claim right away, please call 0161 696 9685 today.

 Alternatively, to find out more about when you could make a claim, please continue reading.

 Jump To A Section